LAS VEGAS LAWS PERTAINING TO CONTROLLED SUBSTANCES

 THE IMPORTANCE OF HIRING AN EXPERIENCED LAWYER

-Our experienced Las Vegas criminal defense lawyers at Oronoz & Ericsson are not afraid to do what it takes to obtain favorable results for our clients.
+Our experienced Las Vegas criminal defense lawyers at Oronoz and Ericsson Injury Lawyers are not afraid to do what it takes to obtain favorable results for our clients.
 We’ve helped many clients avoid harsh sentences through tried and true pre-trial negotiation strategies, and we’ve helped many others avoid conviction entirely by successfully trying cases in front of juries.
 When you are charged with a crime involving a controlled substance, you need skilled legal counsel.

 Controlled substances include, but are not limited to: